 Stop for lunch at Guadalajara Grill for a delicious Mexican lunch.
 Or, grab an afternoon coffee pick-me-up at La Villita Café.

 Roam the historical streets and soak in the bright colors of the shops and buildings.
 Each historically significant building has a plaque with a brief description (the history lessons never stop in San Antonio).
 Discover the small art galleries scattered throughout this neighborhood.

 A look around La Villita Historic Village is a glimpse into San Antonio culture.

 McNay Art Museum

 San Antonio is a nirvana for art lovers.
 Perhaps the hub of San Antonio’s art scene is McNay Art Museum.
-Located north of the city enter, this Spanish colonial mansion houses classic and modern artwork and is one of the top San Antonio tourist attractions for art enthusiasts.
+Located north of the city center in Alamo Heights, this Spanish colonial mansion houses classic and modern artwork and is one of the top San Antonio tourist attractions for art enthusiasts.

 As Texas’s first modern art museum, the McNay Art Museum managed to curate world-famous pieces from artists like Vincent van Gogh, Georgia O’Keeffe, Pablo Picasso, and Jackson Pollock.
 Enjoy the incredible works of art in the relaxing atmosphere of the historic museum.

 Take a walk outside to find beauty on the property around the McNay Art Museum.
-Statues line the property, bringing the art outdoor.
+Statues line the property, bringing the art outdoors.
 Admire the landscaped gardens overflowing with bright flowers.
 Fountains with clear turquoise-blue water are stunning against the green spaces.

 Your San Antonio trip wouldn’t be complete without a visit to this artistic paradise.